Frequently Asked Questions (FAQ)

 Can I still apply if I do not have an undergraduate degree in music?

 Yes, though a music degree is strongly preferred.
 Applicants who do not hold an undergraduate degree in music and do not have demonstrable prior academic work in music will undergo additional evaluation by the Admission Committee and may require special approval.
-Applicants without an undergraduate degree in music might indeed require catch-up theory/history work in addition to program requirements and remedial classes.
+Applicants without an undergraduate degree in music may require catch-up work in music theory/history in addition to program requirements and remedial classes.

 Do I qualify for a graduate fee waiver?